 Development of High Performance Engineering Thermoplastics for Stereolithography

 My current research focus is on synthesis of photoactive polymer precursors which enable processing of high performance step-growth polymers via vat photopolymerization.
 The inherent properties of aromatic polyimides hinder processing, limiting many polyimides to film form.
 Development of chemical pathways which enable production of intricate 3D parts may allow for deployment of polyimides in new spaces.

 Structure-property relationships in engineering thermoplastics

-Improving the processability of high-performance polymers advances their utilization in demanding applications.
-We are investigating the relationships between processability, thermal stability, and mechanical properties as a result of a change in composition.
+Improving and understanding the processability of high-performance thermoplastics continues to impact the industrial and academic fields of polymer chemistry.
+We are investigating the relationships between processability, thermal stability and mechanical properties as a result of a change in composition, architecture and regiochemistry.

 Multiple hydrogen-bonding or ionic-bonding containing supramolecular polymers